-A maximum of 4 semester credit hours earned in graduate workshops may be applied to some graduate degree programs.
-All workshops are graded "S/U." Some programs may be more restrictive in their acceptance of workshop hours.
-Students are advised to consult with their advisors regarding application of workshop credit toward degree requirements.
+A maximum of 4 semester credit hours earned in graduate workshops may be applied to a graduate degree program.
+All workshops are graded "S/U." Some departments may be more restrictive.
+Students are advised to consult their adviser regarding application of workshop credit toward degree requirements.
 (University Graduate Catalog)